All Episodes

 They knew how to write search warrants.

-They understood case thought.
+They understood case law.

 No, no.

-They called them the Scorpion Unit, which that shows you that you're being run by an ineffective police chief who's clueless.
+They called them the scorpion unit, which that shows you that you're being run by an ineffective police chief who's clueless.

 You don't give your name a scary name.